 Despite CenturyLink's best efforts to protect customer information, no program is 100% secure and we cannot guarantee that our safeguards will prevent every unauthorized access, use or disclosure of personal information (for example, as a result of the malicious or unlawful activities of others or human error).
 When the information involves Customer Proprietary Network Information (CPNI) (which is information about the telecommunications services you subscribe to and how you use them), we report the unauthorized disclosure to the Department of Justice as required by the Federal Communications Commission (FCC).
 A number of other laws require us to notify individuals or state agencies of certain kinds of unauthorized disclosures.
 We comply with those laws too.
 And we look at each situation involving an unauthorized disclosure to determine if individuals should be notified even if there is no legal obligation for notice.

-If you think information about you or others has been disclosed without proper authorization, please contact us at Privacy@CenturyLink.com, or write us at:
+If you think information about you or others has been disclosed without proper authorization, please contact our Privacy Group, or write us at:

 100 CENTURYLINK DRIVE